-Parse time from string.
+Parses time from a string.

 This function uses the currently active locale and timezone to parse values.

 The format string can contain format specifiers supported by POSIX strptime, see https://pubs.opengroup.org/ onlinepubs/009695399/functions/strptime.html.

 This function raises InvalidArgument if the string could not be parsed with the given format string, or OutOfRange if the parsed time value cannot be represented.